mth9406/Bert4Rec/README.md

 # How to use
-First of all, run the file `datasets/preprocess.py` to preprocess "YOOCHOOSE" or "DIGNETICA".
+First of all, run the file `datasets/preprocess.py` to preprocess "YOOCHOOSE" or "DIGNETICA". and then, run main.py.
+Below describes how to train a model using main.py.
 ```bash
 usage: preprocess.py [-h] [--dataset DATASET]